Eschatologue/CM_wiki/docs/class/bard/swords.md

 Your training with weapons allows you to use the mastery properties of two kinds of weapons of your choice with which you have proficiency, such as Daggers and Shortbows.

-Whenever you finish a **:rest-long: Long Rest**, you can do one of the following:
+Whenever you finish a **:rest-long: Long Rest**, you can change the kinds of weapons you chose.

-_**Change Weapon**_
-You can change the kinds of weapons you chose.
 For example, you could switch to using the mastery properties of Scimitars and Shortswords.

-_**Replace Weapon Mastery**^CM^_
-You can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property.
-For example, you could replace the Dagger's Nick property with the Slow property.
+!!! tip "Weapon Mastery: Expanded"

+    In Crown & Misery setting, the Weapon Mastery feature are expanded to allow more flexibility, which can be found [here](../../equipment/weapon/mastery.md).

 --8<-- "includes/snippets/item-mastery.md"